SAWS Issues Warnings As Thundershowers To Bring Heavy Rainfall in 3 Provinces

 La Niña will also affect the temperatures which will fluctuate from December until 2026.
 Minimum temperatures are expected to be higher than average, while maximum temperatures are expected to be lower than average.
 Rainfall is expected in the north-eastern regions.

 The heavy rainfall in KwaZulu-Natal caused flooding in Margate on 21 December.
-Margate's Central Business District was flooded and footage from the area showed large volumes of water flooding the roads.
+Margate's Central Business District was flooded, and footage from the area showed large volumes of water flooding the roads.
 The Shelley Beach centre was also flooded.
-Footage which went viral on social media showed shop owners trying to mop the water from the shop floors. the rainfall in the province continues as authorities have cautioned residents to remain alert during the season.
+Footage that went viral on social media showed shop owners trying to mop the water from the shop floors.
+The rainfall in the province continues, as authorities have cautioned residents to remain alert during the season.

 KZN Premier visits flooded Shelley Beach centre